Daphne-Pham/aboutme/README.md

   # Daphne 'Xuan' Pham

 Juniata College student
-POE: Marketing with Minor in Communication and IMA
+POE: Marketing with Minors in Communication and IMA

+## My Journey in Juniata College

 About Me - IT105 Project